-- List your DBA(s) in the Other Trade Names section of the NMLS' Company Form (MU1). - Upload each DBA's Certificate of Existence (COE) to the NMLS. - Name the document: UT-COE Your DBA - Upload under the Document Type Certificate of Authority/Good Standing Certificate in the Document Uploads section of the Company Form (MU1).
+- List your DBA(s) in the Other Trade Names section of the NMLS' Company Form (MU1). - Upload each DBA's Certificate of Registration (COR) to the NMLS. - Name the document: UT-COR Your DBA - Upload under the Document Type Certificate of Authority/Good Standing Certificate in the Document Uploads section of the Company Form (MU1).

-You must submit a COE for every DBA.
-The COE must be dated (purchased) within 90 days of your CCN submission and show a business name that is an exact match to the DBA name.
+You must submit a COR for every DBA.
+The COR must be dated (purchased) within 90 days of your CCN submission and show an assumed name that is an exact match to the DBA name in the NMLS.
 If these instructions are not followed, we will place a license item on your application with instructions and a deadline.
 If you do not comply with the license item instructions by the deadline, we will change your CCN status to "Withdrawn - Abandoned."

-Note: If you submit a COE for every DBA, you are not required to submit a COE for the company's legal name.
+If you submit a COR for every DBA, you are not required to submit a COE for the company's legal name.